Undergraduate Diploma in English Social and Local History

 The wide historical span of the course gives you scope to engage with periods in local and social history you may not yet be familiar with.
 We will also guide you through some of the major sources you are likely to encounter, helping build your skills of critical interpretation and your ability and confidence in undertaking independent research.

-Taught mainly through residential weekends, the course makes excellent use of Oxford’s historical resources, with activities including a tour of the city’s pre-Reformation college chapels and work on 18th-century crime and punishment at Oxford Castle.
+Taught mainly through residential weekends, the course makes excellent use of Oxford’s historical resources, with activities including tours of the city’s pre-Reformation college chapels and of historically poorer working areas of west Oxford.

 Quick links